utiasSTARS/sun-bcnn/README.md

 # Sun-BCNN
-Bayesian Convolutional Neural Network to infer Sun Direction from a single RGB image.
+Bayesian Convolutional Neural Network to infer Sun Direction from a single RGB image, trained on the KITTI dataset [1].

 ## Installation & Pre-Requisites